I recently got asked the question “what would you like your legacy to be when you finish your career as a dietitian?” It’s a big question.

 I’ve searched for this number that people are talking about, but honestly, I haven’t found it anywhere in a group with a large sample size.
 If anybody does find this number, get in contact with me because I would love to see the research and discuss it.
-The best I have found is that ~80% of people who diet regain the weight.
+The best estimate I have found is that ~80% of people who diet regain the weight.

 If 80% of people regain the weight, is it ethical to recommend weight-loss?
 I don’t have the answer to that.
 But it does make the question less clear cut than if the number was 95%.

 My original intention was to stay quiet until I had been a dietitian for 5 years and then start sharing my insight if I had something to say.
-That amount of time appears to be longest time-frame people talk about regarding statistics for people regaining weight.
+That amount of time appears to be the longest time-frame people talk about regarding statistics for people regaining weight.

 Throughout this time, I have been learning about the non-diet approach and HAES.
 This was so that if I did have something to say, it would be from a balanced perspective.
 We didn’t learn about it at University, so it was interesting to have a fresh start.

 “Document, Don’t Create”

 If I want to contribute to demonstrating that helping clients lose weight is ethical, then shouldn’t I add to the discussion?
-Maybe other people are as interested as me in this question?
+Maybe other people are as interested as I am in this question?
 Maybe this post helps another dietitian look into finding reliable ways to help clients maintain their weight-loss?

-Looking back over the last 15 months, I have had a lot of clients lose more than 10kg and keep it off.
-I moved locations 6 months in, with another dietitian from Fuel your Life taking over my old clients (and smashing it), however if anything I think that makes it more meaningful to me.
+Looking back over the last 15 months, I have had a lot of clients lose more than 10kg and keep it off over that timeframe.
+I moved locations 6 months into this journey.
+Another dietitian from Fuel your Life took over my old clients (and is smashing it), however, if anything I think that makes it more meaningful to me.

 Some Thoughts on how to Maintain Weight-Loss (or build on it)